patrickarlt/grunt-releaseable/README.md

 #### With grunt-bump

-If you REALLY dont want to bump the version in your package.json manually you can use [grunt-bump](https://github.com/vojtajina/grunt-bump).
+If you REALLY don't want to bump the version in your `package.json` manually you can use [grunt-bump](https://github.com/vojtajina/grunt-bump).

 ```js
 grunt.initConfig({